jasmina-dzurlic/Kassemble/proposal.md

 # Kassemble

-`kassemble` is a Python package with the objective to assemble fastq reads into denovo contigs to map the location of genes in a genome.

 ### Utility of proposal
-`kassemble` will assemble reference-free genome wide associations (GWAS) using a k-mer based approach.
+`kassemble` is a Python package with the objective to assemble denovo contigs with a reference-free, k-mer based approach.

 <img src="contig.png" width="700">